syncfusion/blazor-docs/src/gantt/gantt-chart/selection.md

 ### Selecting a Cell dynamically

-You can select a cell dynamically using the `SelectCell` method.
+You can select a cell dynamically using the `SelectCellAsync` method.
 Refer to the following code example for details.

 ```csharp
 @using Syncfusion.Blazor.Gantt